mheberger/delineator/README.md

 ```

-## Usage examples

-The `examples/` directory on the project's GitHub page contains ready-to-run scripts.
-The example scripts show how to use `delineator`and even how to set up a local,
-web-based point-and-click
-watershed delineation service similar to [Global Watersheds](https://mghydro.com/watersheds).
+<a id="review-results"></a>
+## ⚠️ Always review your results

+**No automated watershed delineation software can replace human judgment.
+Always visually inspect every watershed you create with this package — there is no guarantee the output is correct.**

+Errors are common and often easy to miss without inspection.
+The good news is
+that many mistakes can be fixed by slightly adjusting the outlet coordinates
+and re-running.
+An experienced analyst can usually identify and resolve problems
+quickly, especially with an interactive map display.

 ### Where delineation is most likely to fail

-Certain landscapes are inherently difficult for any automated tool:
+Certain landscapes are inherently challenging for any automated tool:

 - **Flat terrain** — where flow direction is ambiguous.
 Examples: Florida,
   the Netherlands, the Ganges-Brahmaputra Delta.